openshift-knative/eventing/README.md

-# Knative Eventing - The Event-driven application platform for Kubernetes
+# Knative Eventing - The Event-driven Application Platform for Kubernetes

 _Secure event processing and discovery with CloudEvents_